SebastiaoJeronimo/NOVA-IMS/README.md

 # NOVA-IMS
-This repo contains all the structured materials from NOVA
+This repo contains all the structured materials from NOVA IMS

 ---